-5. EPIC Spinup Run Tools
+5. EPIC Spin-up Run Tools

-Users must run EPIC spinup simulations to generate soil files and initial annual plant N demand data, which are used in EPIC application year simulations.
-Users can use the tools in this section sequentially to generate files needed for EPIC spinup simulations.
-Note: Although there are 42 rain-fed and irrigated crops in the FEST-C system, the current system is not yet set to model the DRY BEANS (BEANS) crop; users should therefore not select BEANS in running the FEST-C tools.
-Users can obtain detailed information on building the EPIC databases using developed programs from the documentation for the EPIC modeling system for CMAQ, and on the file formats and parameter descriptions from the EPIC model documentation from TAMU (http://epicapex.tamu.edu/files/2013/02/epic0509usermanualupdated.pdf).
+Users must run EPIC spin-up simulations to generate soil files and initial annual plant N demand data, which are used in EPIC application-year simulations.
+Described in this section are the five EPIC spin-up run tools: EPIC Site File Generation, Soil Match for EPIC Spinup, Management File Generation for Spinup, View/Edit EPIC Inputs, and View/Edit EPIC Inputs.
+Users can use these tools sequentially to generate files needed for EPIC spin-up simulations.
+(Note: Although there are 42 rain-fed and irrigated crops in the FEST-C system, the current system is not yet set to model the DRY BEANS (BEANS) crop; users should therefore not select BEANS in running the FEST-C tools.)
+Users can obtain detailed information on building the EPIC databases using developed programs from the documentation for the EPIC modeling system for CMAQ, and on the file formats and parameter descriptions from the EPIC model documentation from TAMU (http://epicapex.tamu.edu/files/ 2013/02/epic0509usermanualupdated.pdf).